 What Issues Are Connected with Soil Washout?

 Soil washout and erosion are often connected to deeper issues within your home.
-This should come as no surprise, of course, because the health of your property is indelibly tied to the soil on which it rests.
+This should come as no surprise, because the health of your property is tied to the soil below.
 Soil erosion is intimately connected with many issues, including:

-Settlement is a foundation problem that is most often connected with expansive soils, but in truth, it can occur on any kind of soil.
+Settlement is a foundation problem that is often connected with expansive soils, but it happens on any kind of soil.
 All it requires is the formation of a void between the earth and a property’s foundation.
-If the soil under your property is loose and weak, a heavy storm or period of flooding could lead to soil washout under your home.
+If the soil under your property is loose and weak, a heavy storm or period of flooding could cause washout.
 This could then cause the formation of gaps that allow your foundation to crack and sink.
 This can cause many issues in a property from generally increased humidity to sagging floors and structural instability.

 Subsidence is a foundation problem that is more often connected with weak, loose, or marshy soil and describes a process of uneven sinking.
 If the soil around your property erodes to the point that exposes parts of your foundation, it can very quickly escalate into subsidence.
 This is likely to cause huge damage to your property over time.
 After all, it is unlikely that the property will sink evenly and consistently.

 If you have weak soil and poor foundation drainage options, you could see an increased rate of washout close to your home.
 This will eventually lead to the soil around your home sloping down toward your property.
 This will increase the amount of water pooling by your foundation and cause more damage.
 If you have a basement, this level of soil saturation could easily cause seepage or even bowing walls as the hydrostatic pressure that your property faces increases sharply.

 These issues can lead to tertiary problems within your home.
 As you can see, it is incredibly important to deal with soil washout as soon as you notice it.
 If you don’t, you could end up with a much higher repair bill in the long run.